Happy New Year! This is traditionally one of the busiest months for gyms.

 3. Hire a Trainer (One That You Like)

 Can’t find a workout buddy?
 Hire one!
 Set up a regular appointment with a certified personal trainer — one you click with.
 A trainer doesn’t have to be a scary person that yells at you, especially if that style doesn’t motivate you to keep working.
 Look for someone who makes you feel excited and positive about working with them; someone who helps you set realistic goals and celebrates with you when you achieve them.

 I loathe the scale; I tell all my clients to get rid of theirs.
 It’s a faulty and often inaccurate way of measuring fitness that makes people obsessive and depressed.
 If, for example, you lose 2 kilograms of fat and gain 3 kilograms of muscle (an impressive accomplishment), the scale informs you that you’ve gained weight.
 And that can seem like failure.
 A better way to track your progress is to record measurements at your waist, belly and hips and repeat every 4 weeks.
 Monitoring your energy, stress and sleep levels helps you notice the more subtle — but just as powerful — effects of regular exercise.

 Another way to measure your progress is simply to notice how your clothes fit.
 Your jeans don’t lie!
 If they feel like they fit you just a bit better, you’re making changes.

 Incentivizing your workouts with (non-food) rewards can be a fun way to meet your fitness goals.
 Set an achievable, realistic weekly or monthly target and treat yourself when you succeed!
 Get a pedicure, go for a massage, buy yourself some flowers or — my favourite — treat yourself to a new workout outfit!

-To sum it up: find a type of exercise you like, do it in a supportive, social setting, track your progress appropriately and reward yourself when you achieve targets.
+In short: find a type of exercise you like, do it in a supportive, social setting, track your progress appropriately and reward yourself when you achieve targets.
 Do all this and before you know it exercise will become a lifelong habit.